fonta-rh/two-node-toolbox-tnf/deploy/ipi-baremetalds-virt/README.md

 - Execute the command ansible-playbook setup.yml -i inventory.ini to start the deployment process.
   - You will be prompted to choose the installation mode for the desired topology: arbiter or fencing, and then to confirm the config_X.sh file name.
 - This process will take between 30 and 60 minutes, so be prepared for it to run for some time.
 The sample inventory.ini provided already accounts for this and provides an Ansible variable to keep the SSH connection alive.
+Usually the longest task is `[install-dev: Start Openshift]`, which includes downloading all necessary images and provisioning the VMs and the actual OCP cluster.
+If you want to check the progress of the installation you can review or follow the logs produced by dev-scripts on `/home/<user>/openshift-metal3/dev-scripts/logs/`.
 - Once the playbook is finished, a file named `proxy.env` will be created containing the proxy configs to connect to the cluster.
 - Source the `proxy.env` file by running `source proxy.env`.
 - After sourcing the file, you should be able to run oc get nodes to see the nodes running in your deployed cluster.